heremaps/here-data-sdk-typescript/docs/read-from-versioned-layer.md

 # Read from a versioned layer

-This example shows how to retrieve partition metadata and partition data from a versioned layer on Node.js using HERE Data SDK for TypeScript.
+This example shows how to read partition metadata and partition data from a versioned layer on Node.js using HERE Data SDK for TypeScript.

 ## Build and run an app on Node.js